-PROOF OF THEOREM 4
+APPENDIX C: PROOF OF THEOREM 4

-Before proving Theorem 4, we introduce several results on which the proof is built, one of them being Clarke's mean value theorem for nondifferentiable functions [18].
-Other preliminary results are presented and proved in Appendix III-C. Finally, Appendix III-C-F contain the proofs of parts i)-iv) of Theorem 4, respectively.
+Before proving Theorem 4, we introduce several results on which the proof is built, one of them being Clarke's mean value theorem for non-differentiable functions [17].
+Other preliminary results are presented and proved in Subsection C.2.
+Finally, Subsections C.3, C.4, C.5 and C.6 contain the proofs of parts (i), (ii), (iii), and (iv) of Theorem 4, respectively.